turkycat/bitcoin-scratchpad/notes/01-key-pairs.md

 ### libbitcoin-system

 libbitcoin-system is a library used heavily in Bitcoin Core.
-You may have seen references to this library as simply 'libbitcoin' or `#include "bitcoin/bitcoin.hpp"` in other sources (including references in [Mastering Bitcoin](https://github.com/bitcoinbook/bitcoinbook)), which appears to be the legacy naming.
+You may have seen references to this library as simply 'libbitcoin' or `#include "bitcoin/bitcoin.hpp"` in these documents as well as other sources (including references in [Mastering Bitcoin](https://github.com/bitcoinbook/bitcoinbook)), which appears to be the legacy naming.

 ### bitcoin-explorer